Receive Our Newsletter

 He has published several collections of poetry including Lecturas del espacio profanado (1992) and Rihla (2003).
 Memoria del Polizón, a comprehensive collection of his writings to date in Spanish will be published soon.
 He has collaborated in numerous translations of Arabic and French poetry to Spanish.
 He has read his poetry in venues and poetry festivals in Spain, Morocco and South America.

-He is the Guest Writer in Banipal 70 (Spring 2021), with selected poems from A Fertile Shore.
+He was the Guest Writer in Banipal 70 (Spring 2021), with selected poems from A Fertile Shore.